 7. Classrooms in France – like Old Mother Hubbard’s Cupboard – are bare

 Unlike American classrooms, which are usually plastered with motivational posters, students’ work, and study aids, classrooms in France are liberated from the shackles of childish ornamentation.

 8. Everything in France is scored out of 20

-Meanwhile, grades in the US are scored out of 100%, with 93% being the lowest acceptable rate for any high-achiever.
+Meanwhile, grades in the US are scored out of 100% with 65% typically being the lowest passing grade.
 In France, grades are scored out of 20, and it’s nearly impossible to get a perfect score.
 10 is a pass; 12 is “good”, and most teachers would never dream of giving over 17.